geraldaungst/exandria-campaign/60 Locations/Wildemount/Cyrios Mountains/Cloudfang Keep.md

 **Create minimal context that:**

-1. Explains she acquired it at some point (vague on how/when/from whom)
+1. Explains she acquired it at some point (can point to the immediate contact point, but the origin should be vague--the provenance is murky by design and Lady Emer doesn't care to know too much.)
 2. Shows she calls it a "temporal resonance crystal" (misidentification)
 3. Demonstrates her frustration - it's beyond her understanding
 4. Indicates she's tried to use it with rift research but couldn't crack it